MFG Lite - System DB and Login Implementation

 Purpose

-• Calculate estimated yearly pricing.
+• Calculate estimated annual subscription pricing.

-• Display pricing during registration.
+• Display estimated pricing during registration.

 Rules